 Minor in Geographic Information Systems

 Minor in Surveying

 About the Program

 At Oregon Tech, the study of geomatics combines theory, problem-solving and field work in a computer-intensive curriculum that prepares students for employment and licensure as Professional Land Surveyors.
 A shortage of trained personnel makes the employment forecast for geomatics graduates exceptional.

-Oregon Tech's geomatics program is accredited by the Applied Science Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, Md.
+Oregon Tech's geomatics program is accredited by the Applied and Natural Science Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, Md.
 21202-4012.

 5-year Graduate Success Rate